Ok. At this point, you’ve probably heard about the many advantages of tankless water heaters.

 But that’s exactly the case!

-Now, tank water heaters costs $1000-1500 on average, while tankless units may cost you about $2500-3500.
-So it turns out that the amount of money is the same over time.
+Now, tank water heaters cost $1000-1500 on average, while tankless units may cost you about $2500-3500.
+So it turns out that the average cost per year is about the same over time.

 Tankless water heaters require electricity.
 Even with gas or propane units, they need electricity both for circuitry and to fire up the burner.
 So if your power goes out, you won’t have any hot water.

 If you’re using a tankless, it’s great to put it inside the air-conditioned envelope of your house so you’re not worried about freezing.

 A great place to put an indoor tankless water heater is a garage or basement.
 Especially if you’re in the north and garage and/or basement is heated.